theopin/tp/docs/DeveloperGuide.md

 <a id="data-storage"></a>
 ### 4.2.6.
 Data Storage<font size="5"> [:arrow_up_small:](#table-of-contents)</font>
-//Theo
-This feature allows the application to read and update data in the form of text files.
+This feature allows the application to read and update data in the form of [XML files](https://www.tutorialspoint.com/xml/xml_documents.htm).
-Having an external source to store data will allow the application to be able to retrieve it when it is relaunched at another instance.
+Having an external source to store data will allow the application to retrieve it when it is relaunched at another instance.
 This prevents the user from having to repeatedly create new cheatsheets and update the application settings each time he opens up CheatLogs.

 The following UML diagram illustrates the major interactions between the classes present in the